gmc-code/PC-microbit-micropython/docs/breadboards/Piezo_Buzzer_and_music.rst

 .. admonition:: Tasks

     #.
 Play any 3 melodies using a list.
     #.
 Use the choice function to randomly pick melodies from a melody list.
-See: `<https://www.w3schools.com/python/ref_random_choice.asp.
-Use `<https://python.microbit.org/v/3.
+See: `<https://www.w3schools.com/python/ref_random_choice.asp>`_.

     .. dropdown::
         :icon: codescan